If you’re faced with the challenges of providing care from a distance, you’re not alone.

 - The effect of an out-of-province or out-of-country move on eligibility for health care and other services

-- The opportunity for respite relief for you and your family (can family members, friends or neighbours provide relief for you?)
+- The opportunity for respite relief for you, your family and caregivers (can family members, friends or neighbours provide relief for you?)

 - Relocation for a caregiver may also be a possibility if: